 Actor Stratford Johns, a familiar face to British TV audiences for more than four decades, dies at the age of 76.
 Among his notable genre appearances were Peter Davison’s second Doctor Who story, Four To Doomsday, and one of the final Blake’s 7 episodes, Games; Mr. Johns also appeared in such staples of BBC-TV’s golden era as Z Cars and Softly Softly.

 Described as one of New Zealand’s leading actors, Kevin Smith – known best to genre fans as Ares, god of war and most persistent (and funniest) foil of Hercules and Xena – dies at the age of 38 in Beijing, China after suffering severe injuries in a fall.
-He was injured after wrapping production on a film, and spent ten days in critical condition before dying in his sleep.
-He was due to appear in an upcoming Bruce Willis movie, to begin filming in March; there’s no word on what the release schedule will now be for his final project, Warriors Of Virtue II.
+He was injured after wrapping production on the film Warriors Of Virtue II, and spent ten days in critical condition before dying in his sleep.
+He was due to appear in an upcoming Bruce Willis movie, to begin filming in March.
 He is survived by his wife and three children.

 The man who could arguably be considered the most high-profile (and controversial) producer of 20th century Doctor Who dies at the age of 54.
 John Nathan-Turner took over the reins of the Doctor’s adventures in 1980, drastically revamping the show’s look, sound, and feel, and forever altering its course by replacing Tom Baker as the lead actor in 1981; Nathan-Turner personally selected each of the following Doctors – Peter Davison, Colin Baker and Sylvester McCoy – for the remainder of the show’s tenure on BBC-TV.
 Always a staunch champion for the series at a point when its support among the BBC brass was at an all-time low, John Nathan-Turner attracted both attention and criticism for getting well-known performers to do guest stints on the show.
 It was under JN-T’s reign that Doctor Who was put on an 18-month “hiatus” (originally a full-scale cancellation), and eventually was dropped altogether.